 - Free Walking Tours: Many free walking tours start here, so arriving early in the morning gives you time to plan your day.
 These tours are perfect for discovering Cusco’s rich history and culture.

 - Architecture and Beauty: The plaza is an impressive space, with the majestic Cusco Cathedral and a central fountain that adds a charming touch to the environment.
-Colonial architecture and Inca ruins blend to create a unique setting.
+Colonial architecture and inca stone structures blend to create a unique setting.

 - Nightlife: Plaza de Armas is the epicenter of Cusco’s nightlife.
 Young people from around the world gather here to celebrate before or after their Machu Picchu adventure or to enjoy Cusco’s nightlife at places like La Chupitería for drinks, Paddy’s for pints, or Mama Africa for a party atmosphere, and much more!
 The choice is yours!